pepopowitz/tdd-workshop/module-2/README.md

-# Module 2: Test-Driven Development Demo
+# Module 2: Intro To Test-Driven Development

 This module will show you what TDD looks like in practice.
 The instructor will lead the group through a demonstration of TDD.
 Follow along!